C-Naoki/PLaMo-100B/README.md

 ## About
 This repository is unofficial Python implementation to demonstrate PLaMo-100B.
+If you want to quickly do its demo, let's visit the [website](https://plamo100b-demo.streamlit.app/)!

 ## What is PLaMo-100B?
 PLaMo-100B is the Large Language Model developed in-house by [Preferred Elements](https://www.preferred.jp/en/) (a subsidiary of [Preferred Networks](https://www.preferred.jp/en/)).
 This model has been developed since Februrary 2024, and the post-training process has just been completed on August 7, 2024.
 The 100B in the model name stands for the number of parameters, namely <u>**100 billion**</u>.

-The PLaMo-100B-Instruct, where the model post-training is completed, outperformed the GPT-4 model on [Jaster](https://github.com/llm-jp/llm-jp-eval/tree/g-leaderboard).
+PLaMo-100B-Instruct, where the model post-training is completed, outperformed the GPT-4 model on [Jaster](https://github.com/llm-jp/llm-jp-eval/tree/g-leaderboard).
 Note that Jaster is a benchmark dataset for Japanese language models.
-Additionally, the PLaMo-100B-Instruct also achieved a higher score than the GPT-4 model on [Rakuda benchmark](https://github.com/yuzu-ai/japanese-llm-ranking), which is used to evaluate how well models can handle insights into the nuances of Japanese language.
+Additionally, PLaMo-100B-Instruct also achieved a higher score than the GPT-4 model on [Rakuda benchmark](https://github.com/yuzu-ai/japanese-llm-ranking), which is used to evaluate how well models can handle insights into the nuances of Japanese language.

 ### What is the post-training process?
 The post-training process is a process to further train the model using a large amount of data after the initial training.
 The post-training process is used to improve the performance of the model on specific tasks or datasets.

 ## Acknowledgement
-We appreciate that the Preferred Networks offered the API to access the PLaMo-100B model.
+I appreciate that Preferred Networks offered the API trial to access PLaMo-100B model.

 ## References
 [1] [1,000億パラメータの独自LLM「PLaMo-100B」の事後学習が完了](https://tech.preferred.jp/ja/blog/plamo-100b-post-training/) \